 Nick Kaman (Art & Code): Yeah, about a year ago now.

-Reed: Nick was still in school at the time and I had just quit a kinda poopy Quality Assurance job at a local mobile game company that will not be named. [laughs] We both wanted to make games and we had a couple months of runway right off the bat when we got a contract to do a learning game to teach middle school kids about science.
+Reed: Nick was still in school at the time and I had just left my job.
+We both wanted to make games and we had a couple months of runway right off the bat when we got a contract to do a learning game to teach middle school kids about science.

 Caelan Pollock (Code): At the time, Nick was the president of the UW Game Dev Club, and I was a participant.
 I’d been making games since I was just a little kid, and I had this weird game going in which you were a tank and you could jump.
 It’s been completely reworked since then, but it was the same basic concept as Treadnauts.
 Back then, it was called Tank to the Skies.
 It was actually a single-player challenge-platformer sort of deal.